-West Oxfordshire District Council (WODC) has undertaken a flood investigation into the Witney Christmas floods 2020 and shared this report with the Environment Agency and Oxfordshire County Council as the Lead Local Flood Authority for comments.
-Wherever possible, given the time constraints, these comments have been included within this document.
-WODC works collaboratively through an informal agency agreement with Oxfordshire County Council (OCC) to undertake flood investigations as well as drainage enforcement and consenting functions on behalf of the LLFA in West Oxfordshire.
-This is separate to the County Council's LLFA responsibility for the final approval and publication of the Section 19 report.
-In the interests of having this investigation report concluded in an appropriate timeframe WODC has procured additional support to produce this report for Witney and invited the County Council, the EA and other stakeholders including the Witney Flood Group and landowners for their comments.
+This Section 19 Flood Investigation Report has been issued by Oxfordshire County Council (OCC) in its capacity as Lead Local Flood Authority (LLFA).
+It is based upon an investigation by West Oxfordshire District Council (WODC) into the Witney Christmas floods 2020, and draws upon further input from the Environment Agency (EA) and OCC.
+WODC works collaboratively through an informal agency agreement with OCC to undertake flood investigations as well as drainage enforcement and consenting functions on behalf of the LLFA in West Oxfordshire.
+In the interests of having this S19 investigation report concluded in an appropriate timeframe WODC procured additional support to produce an initial, comprehensive flood investigation report for Witney inviting comments from OCC, the EA and other stakeholders including the Witney Flood Group and landowners.